-On July 25, 2019, the shareholders approved the amendment to Article Seventh of the Articles of Incorporation increasing the authorized capital stock from 3 Billion Pesos to 4 Billion Pesos and increasing the common stock from 300,000,000 to 400,000,000, in connection with the Bank's Capital Build Up Program to comply with the Bangko Sentral Ng Pilipinas Circular No. 854 Series of 2014 on Minimum Capitalization of Banks.
-The shareholders also approved the issuance to Parent Bank CTBC Bank Co., Ltd. of the following shares at the share price of Php29.755: the 484,920 Treasury Shares, the remaining 51,031,269 from the unissued common shares, and 48,307,202 common shares from the increase in the authorized capital stock subject to the approval of the Securities and Exchange Commission to said amendment in the Bank's articles of incorporation.
+On July 25, 2019, the shareholders approved the amendment to Article SEVENTH of the Articles of Incorporation increasing the authorized capital stock from 3 Billion Pesos to 4 Billion Pesos and increasing the common stock from 300,000,000 to 400,000,000, in connection with the Bank's Capital Build Up Program to comply with the Bangko Sentral Ng Pilipinas Circular No. 854 Series of 2014 on Minimum Capitalization of Banks.
+The shareholders also approved the issuance to Parent Bank CTBC Bank Co., Ltd. of the following shares at the share price of Php29.755: the 484,920 Treasury Shares, the remaining 51,031,269 from the unissued common shares, and 48,307,202 common shares from the increase in the authorized capital stock subject to the approval of the Securities and Exchange Commission to said amendment in the Bank's Articles of Incorporation.
 The Bank entered into subscription agreements dated September 12, 2019 with CTBC Bank Ltd. for the said shares.
 The subscriptions were fully paid.
 The Bank issued the Treasury Shares and the remaining unissued common shares so that the shareholdings of CTBC Bank Ltd. increased from 99.60% to 99.67% of the Bank's outstanding shares.
 On March 6, 2020, the Securities and Exchange Commission approved the aforestated amendment to Article Seventh of the Articles of Incorporation.
 The Bank thus issued the 48,307,202 common shares from the increase in its authorized capital stock so that the shareholdings of CTBC Bank Ltd., further increased from 99.67% to 99.72%.

-On July 2, 2020 the shareholders elected the following as members of the Board: Wen-Hung (Jack) Lee, William B. Go, Oliver D. Jimeno, Yi (Nick) Huang, Chih-Chung (C.C.)
-Huang and Stephen D. Sy, Edwin B. Villanueva and Alexander A. Patricio as Independent Directors.
-On September 21, 2020 Nick Huang voluntarily resigned as Director and as member of the Audit Committee and Risk Management Committee.
-On December 17, 2020 the Board appointed Li-Hsuan Juan as Director to serve the remaining term of Nick Huang.
+On June 24, 2021 the shareholders elected the following as members of the Board: Wen-Hung (Jack) Lee, William B. Go, Oliver D. Jimeno, Li-Hsuan Juan, Jui-Cheng (Kevin) Huang and Alexander A. Patricio, Stephen D. Sy, and Luis Y. Benitez, Jr. as Independent Directors.
+On December 16, 2021 Jack Lee voluntarily resigned and the Board appointed Cheng-Hsin Wang as Chairman of the Board to serve the unexpired term of Jack Lee.

-Based on the data as of December 31, 2020 issued by Business World, out of the forty six (46) universal and commercial banks operating in the Philippines, the Bank ranked 25th in terms of Total Assets; 22nd in terms of Total Loans; 25th in terms of Total Deposits; and 23rd in terms of Total Capital.
+Based on the data as of December 31, 2021 issued by Business World, out of the forty six (46) universal and commercial banks operating in the Philippines, the Bank ranked 25th in terms of Total Assets; 23rd in terms of Total Loans; 25th in terms of Total Deposits; and 24th in terms of Total Capital.